alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 Also interesting fact that by adding HOG features for the H channel for HLS reduces testing accuracy.

+The resulting classifer accuracy for the big cars and non-cars images (17760) is 99.1%

-Code fore the data preparation and classifier trainign can be found in In 11-15 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)
+Code fore the data preparation and classifier training can be found in In 11-15 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)

 ### Sliding Window Search